rnx2024/RF-Model-for-Job-Rejection/README.md

 2. Feature Selection:

--Remove irrelevant or less important features that do not contribute significantly to the model's predictions.
+- Remove irrelevant or less important features that do not contribute significantly to the model's predictions.

 3. Regularization: